 Importantly, our baselines are established by turning Blutip technology on and off every haul cycle.
 This gives us thousands of 30-minute baselines over a typical 8-12 week deployment.
 Our competitors' baselines are usually 1-2 months long, with one transition from on to off.

 Most factors affecting fuel consumption in a mine change gradually.
 For example:

 - A truck is assigned to the same pit and route for hours at a time

-Output from the trial includes detailed measures of fuel savings, haul truck duty cycles, and engine load map results.
+Output from the deployment includes detailed measures of fuel savings, haul truck duty cycles, and engine load map results.

-All performance benchmarking trial units are installed by Blutip's global team of engineers and technicians in conjunction with your own personnel, ensuring trials are safe and results are accurate.
+All performance benchmarking units are installed by Blutip's global team of engineers and technicians in conjunction with your own personnel, ensuring deployments are safe and results are accurate.